ErikOSorensen/mmw/README.md

 ```
 R --vanilla -q -e "renv::restore(prompt = FALSE)"
 ```

+The package `targets` is used for defining dependencies in the generation of output.
+Many of the calculations are done by targets using functions defined in `code/functions.R`, while the `code/*.Rmd` uses the calculated targets to display output.

 # 4. List of Display Items and Programs

 All the Figures are output in the `graphs` subdirectory, while latex versions of